 You can also start conversations within the space and mention the members that need to be notified.

 Your team won’t have to switch between umpteen tabs anymore.
 And they can spend more time bettering your processes and shortening time to value!

 Want to give it a spin?
-Sign up here for early access.
+Sign up here for a free trial.